Lagrangian discretization of variational mean field games: Preliminaries

-When they exist, optimal $\phi$ and $\psi=\phi^c$ are called \emph{Kantorovich potentials} for the transport from $\mu$ to $\rho$, and symetricaly, $\phi=\psi^c$.
-Functions that are the $c$-transform of functions in $\C_b$ ($\psi=\phi^c$) are said to be \textit{$c$-concave} so that the optimisation in $\phi\in\C_b(X)$ above can in fact be done on c-concave functions only.
+When they exist, the optimal $\phi$ and $\psi=\phi^c$ are called \emph{Kantorovich potentials} for the transport from $\mu$ to $\rho$, and symmetrically, $\phi=\psi^c$.
+Functions that are the $c$-transform of functions in $\Cont_b$ ($\psi=\phi^c$) are said to be \textit{$c$-concave} so that the optimisation in $\phi\in\Cont_b(X)$ above can in fact be done on $c$-concave functions only.

-In this paper, we focus on optimal transport where one of these measures, let us say $\mu$ with our prevous notations, is supported on a finite set, $\mu=\sum_{i=1}^N\mu_i\delta_{y_i},~y_1,...,y_N\in(\R^d)^N$, whereas $\rho$ admits a density with respect to the Lebesgue measure.
-In this case, a theorem attributed to Brenier, states that an optimal transport plan from $\rho$ (on $\Omega$) to $\mu$, is induced by a transport map $T$: $ \pi=(T,id)\#\rho$. $\Omega$ is in return partitioned into \textit{Laguerre cells}, $\Li{i}=T^{-1}(y_i)$, $i=1,\dots,N$.
-The optimal transport map $T$ can be immediately obtained, given these Laguerre cells.
-On the other hand, these cells can be computed using the Kantorovich potentials, $(\phi,\phi^c)$, for this optimal transport.
-Indeed, setting (for readability purposes) $\phi_i=\phi(y_i)$, one has the characterization

-Solving optimal transport amounts to solving the (non-linear) system in $\phi\in\R^d$: which simply states the mass conservation during transport.
-This can be done using a quasi Newton algorithm on the weights $\phi$, as described in \cite{kitagawa2016convergence}.
+For a very complete overview of Optimal transport and its resolution in general cases, we refer the reader to the books of Villani, \cite{villani2003topics} and \cite{villani2008optimal} as well as the one of Santambrogio \cite{santambrogio2015optimal}.

-\hypertarget{def:Wasserstein}{} The Wasserstein distance is obtained from the optimal cost with $c$ being a power of the distance $d$ on $X$.
+The Wasserstein distance is obtained from the optimal cost $I_c$, with $c$ being a power of the distance $d$ on $X$.
 Taking the appropriate root of this transport cost naturally gives a distance between probability measures (albeit only on a subset of $\Prob(X))$: